isomerpages/govtech-gobusiness-main/pages/blog/2023-04-21-post-first-wave.md

 Her work in event planning has also granted Crystal the opportunity to collaborate with partners to push for social change.
 One such project was Together Against Stigma, for which First Wave collaborated with the Institute of Mental Health to conduct an international conference on mental healthcare.

 ![Crystal stands with seven of her team members on stage at a Channel News Asia event.](/images/blog/content/FirstWave 1.jpg)
-<figcaption>Crystal with her team in June 2019, .following a live broadcast with Channel News Asia (CNA) (Image: Crystal Tan)</figcaption>
+<figcaption>Crystal with her team in June 2019, .following a live broadcast with Channel News Asia (Image: Crystal Tan)</figcaption>

 ### Making event planning easier with GoBusiness